carvel-dev/carvel/site/content/blog/kapp_deploy_oidc_gke.md

 ### Example

-We have created a sample github action which get triggered when new tag is created on the repo.
-It authenticate with GCP, get the GKE credentials, install kapp on the GKE cluster and deploy kubernetes manifest on the GKE cluster.
+Here is a sample github action which get triggered when new tag is created on the repo.
+It authenticate with GCP, get the GKE credentials, install carvel tools on the GKE cluster and deploy a simple app using kapp.

 ```yaml
 name: oidc action GCP